zSnout/v8/src/content/ithkuil/07-transrelative-cases.md

 @btw These words are called nominal formatives.
-They're nominal since they represent nouns, and they're formatives since they're basically verbal formatives, but with a case ending instead of a Validation ending.
+They're nominal since they represent nouns, and they're formatives since they're basically verbal formatives, but with a Case ending instead of a Validation ending.

 Of course, these are just lone words.
 To put them into a sentence, just... put them in a sentence!
 Normally, nouns go after the main verb, but you can put a